 Weaknesses: There's no midfield... at all.

 Happily, in this competition, Perfidious Albion is merely a county.
-They'll be strong mind: Keiren Westwood in goal, poor Richard Keogh at the back, Callums Robinson and O'Dowda in midfield, all in support of David McGoldrick
+They'll be strong mind: Keiren Westwood in goal, Ciaran Clark at the back ahead of Richard Keogh, Callums Robinson and O'Dowda in midfield, all in support of David McGoldrick.

 Team: Keiren Westwood; Richard Keogh; Callum O'Dowda, Callum Robinson, David McGoldrick